Introduction

 Monster Pot

-A monster pot is an immense accumulation of chips that occurs over numerous rounds of betting, often due to aggressive gameplay or multiple players persisting in the hand until its conclusion.
+A monster pot is an immense accumulation of chips that occurs over numerous betting rounds, often due to aggressive gameplay or multiple players persisting in the hand until its conclusion.
 The colossal pots can significantly impact game outcomes and usually arise from dominant hands like full houses, flushes, or high-ranking straights competing against each other.

 Example:

-- Player A bets aggressively with a strong hand, and Player B calls, leading to a series of raises and re-raises from both players.
+- Player A bets aggressively with a strong hand, and Player B calls, leading to raises and re-raises from both players.

-- As the hand progresses, more players join the action, contributing to a rapidly growing pot that exceeds the table's average pot size,
+- As the hand progresses, more players join the action, contributing to a rapidly growing pot that exceeds the table's average size.

 Family Pot